Yamaha FZ6: 2009 revision

 The 2009 model (introduced on September 8, 2008) is technically unchanged from 2008/2007, besides the optional more comfortable seat becoming standard.

 2010 revision

 For the 2010 model year, Yamaha continued to sell the FZ6 Fazer S2 (half-faired) and FZ6 S2 (naked) in Europe.
-Both have full power (98 PS) and ABS.
+Both have full power (98 HP) and ABS.

 Reduced power models have been discontinued and replaced with the XJ6 with optional ABS.
 In North America, the fully faired XJ6 Diversion F, having no ABS and electronic immobilizer, is known as FZ6R and replaces the FZ6 in its second season on the market.